Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 Search for bass headphones and you'll be confronted by hundreds of options.
 Besides well-known brands – Beats, Audio Technica, Sony – there are countless startups, Chinese makes, and small brands offering surprisingly competent products.

 For this review, I evaluated 17 different headphones.
-My top 5 picks for the best bass headphones from this list were:
+My top 5 picks for the best bass headphones are:

 There is a lot that goes into buying the perfect bass headphones.
-In the next section, I'll do a deep dive into my top selections and share a short buying guide.
+I'll cover my top picks below.
+After that, we'll do a deep dive into the things you should look for when buying the best bass headphones.